 Fig. 5.
 Comparison of the relative impact of temperature variation and fishing on stock depletion.
-The x-axis shows the exclusive contribution of fishing to stock depletion in the final year, while the y-axis shows the exclusive contribution of temperature variation.
-The plot displays populations as points colored in red (depleted more by temperature variation), coral (depleted more by fishing), dark green (fishing was partially offset by temperature variation), and blue (fishing was fully offset by temperature variation).
+Each point represents a population where populations may be depleted by temperature variation more than fishing (red points), may be depleted more by fishing than temperature variation (orange points), may have fishing impacts partially offset by temperature variation (green points), or may have fishing impacts fully offset by temperature variation (blue points).
 The numbers in each color represent the percentage of populations that fall into each category.